-(3) The auditor must conduct the audit of the annual financial statements referred to in both sections 53 and 54 in accordance with Canadian generally accepted auditing standards.
+(2) The auditor must conduct the audit of the annual financial statements in accordance with Canadian generally accepted auditing standards.

-(4) The auditor must provide an audit report or a review engagement report on the special purpose reports referred to in section 55.
+(3) The auditor must provide an audit report or a review engagement report on the special purpose reports referred to in section 51.